mitsuaki1987/HPhi/doc/en/source/howtouse/basicusage_en.rst

 Basic usage
 ===========

-:math:`{\mathcal H}\Phi` has two modes: Standard mode and Expert mode.
+HPhi++ has two modes: Standard mode and Expert mode.
 Here, the basic flows of calculations of the Standard and expert modes are shown.

 *Standard* mode
 ----------------